railpath/finance-toolkit/README.md

 # @treno/finlib

-**Production-ready finance library for portfolio construction, risk analytics, and quantitative metrics.**
+Finance library for portfolio construction, risk analytics, and quantitative metrics.

 Built for DeFi and TradFi environments.
 Modular, type-safe, and battle-tested.